Simpatico

 - Create your own root CA

-- Pick a domain-name, use the root CA to generate your own
+- Use the root CA to generate your own

 <domain>.crt.pem